srikarchavali/srikarchavali/README.md

 </h1>
 <br>
 <p align="center">
-  Hi, I am a Software Engineer from UK.
+  Hi, I am a Software Developer.
   <br>
-  I love writing code and fixing my own bugs!
+  I love learning new things and writing code.
+I also enjoy fixing any bugs which I create when I learn and code something new!
   <br>
   <br>
   💡...😃...😒...🤔...🤩